ohbendy/Thai-font-resources/Character sets.md

 In the absence of independent vowel letters in Thai script, the consonant oAng อ 0E2D can serve as a zero consonant and carry a dependent vowel sign when a syllable needs to start with a vowel sound.

 The two letters Rue ฤ 0E24 and Lue ฦ 0E26, representing the vocalic R and L of Sanskrit, are rather infrequent, and cannot carry any vowel sign or tonemark in Thai language.
 These two letters don't usually show up in alphabet charts, so the standard letter count is 44.
 They can also operate as vowels following an initial consonant.
 The long forms are 0E24 0E45 ฤๅ and 0E25 0E45 ฦๅ, which should always display as connected ligatures (use `RCLT` feature to prevent tracking from breaking the ligatures in Adobe apps).
 (0E24 is used as a consonant in its own right in Lisu language: this is the only known situation where diacritics need to attach to it.)

+Consonant clusters can occur in syllable-initial position.
+In these situations, the pair of consonants is treated as a unit and any above or below marks are carried by the second consonant.
+For example, the word เปรี้ยว \/priɑu\/ (sour) illustrates the cluster ปร \/pr\/ surrounded by the vowel เ◌ียว \/iɑu\/, and the tonemark maiTho ◌้ sitting above the second consonant.
+(The syllable's tone class is however determined by the first consonant.)
+Consonant clusters are not indicated by the orthography, and must be learnt as spelling rules.

 ### Vowel sequences ###